Take action in your institution to join a worldwide movement for change.

 What is the Fairtrade University and College Award?

 The Fairtrade University and College Award gives recognition to institutions that have embedded ethical and sustainable practices through their curriculum, procurement, research and campaigns.
+The award is jointly delivered by the Fairtrade Foundation and Students Organising for Sustainability UK (SOS-UK).

 Why take part in the programme?